evadot/freebsd/ReadMe.txt

 Command Language".

 For more information, please see the "doc" directory.
-For release notes, please see "doc/ficl_rel.html".
+For release notes, please see "doc/releases.html".

 ____________
 INSTALLATION

 Ficl builds out-of-the-box on the following platforms:
+	* NetBSD, FreeBSD: use "Makefile".
-	* Linux: use "Makefile.linux".
+	* Linux: use "Makefile.linux", but it should work with "Makefile" as well.
-	* RiscOS: use "Makefile.riscos".
 	* Win32: use "ficl.dsw" / "ficl.dsp".
-To port to other platforms, be sure to examine "sysdep.h", and we suggest you start with the Linux makefile.
+To port to other platforms, we suggest you start with the generic "Makefile" and the "unix.c" / "unix.h" platform-specific implementation files.
 (And please--feel free to submit your portability changes!)

+(Note: Ficl used to build under RiscOS, but we broke everything for the 4.0 release.
+Please fix it and send us the diffs!)

 ____________
 FICL LICENSE